Pwnagotchi-Unofficial/Pwnagotchi.org/content/getting-started/encryption/_index.en.md

 umount /mnt
 ```

-#### 9. Configure pwnagotchi to decrypt the new container
+#### 9. Configure Pwnagotchi to decrypt the new container

-Last step is to tell pwnagotchi about the newly created container.
+Last step is to tell Pwnagotchi about the newly created container.
 To do this, run:

 ```sh
 echo "cryptoconfig /cryptoconfig /etc/pwnagotchi" >> /root/.pwnagotchi-crypted